TomatenKuchenDEV/docs/docs/counting.md

 image: /img/countingleaderboard.png
 ---

-Using the counting system, members can count on your server with other members.
+Using the counting system, members can count together on your server with others.

 ## Commands {#commands}

 ### Successful counts {#cmd-counting}

 `leaderboard counting` shows the counting leaderboard of the server.
-It lists the amount of successful counts per user overall and of the current run.
+It lists the amount of successful counts per member overall and of the current run.

 ![/leaderboard counting](/img/countingleaderboard.png)

+You can also open the link to view the full leaderboard on a website.

 ### Failed counts {#cmd-countingfail}

-The leaderboard shown when using `leaderboard countingfail` displays how many times in total a user made a mistake while counting.
+The leaderboard shown when using `leaderboard countingfail` displays how many times in total a member made a mistake while counting.

 ## Settings {#settings}